-The Licensure and Certification Programs Branch is the focal point for professional certifications and programs offered by CCAF.
-For more information, contact CCAF/DFAL at DSN 493-5938 or (334) 953-5938; E-mail at ccaf.faa@maxwell.af.mil; or visit http://www.maxwell.af.mil/au/ccaf/certifications.asp.
+The CCAF Credentialing Programs Flight is the focal point for professional credentials and programs offered by CCAF.
+For more information, contact CCAF/DEAL at DSN 749-5020 or (334) 649-5020; E-mail at ccaf.deal@maxwell.af.mil or ccaf.deal@maxwell.af.mil</ he Department of Defense (DoD) established the Joint Service Aviation Maintenance Technician Certification Council (JSAMTCC) to serve as the functional advisory body to each respective United States military service's aircraft maintenance division and the HQ Federal Aviation Administration (FAA).